Have a problem?

 When and where is Open Streets ICT?

-Where: Douglas Avenue from Roosevelt Street to Glen Street.
+Where: Along Douglas Avenue from College Hill Park at Bluff St. to Glen St.

 Is Open Streets ICT a free event?